scalable-arch/ECC-exercise/README.md

 # This project is licensed under the terms of the CERN-OHL-S-2.0

-# Copyright (c) 2023
-# SungKyunKwan University Research & Business Foundation
+# Copyright (c) 2023 SungKyunKwan University Research & Business Foundation
-# All rights reserved.
+# Korea Copyright Commission (No. C-2023-043210)

 ## Author